nickyiliwang0000/h/applied-javascript/working-with-apis.md

 # Working with APIs

 ## What is an API?
- _Application programming interface_ is a general term in computer programming, but in web development, we use it to refer to a set of instructions and protocols of communication that facilitate communication between a client and a server.
-(The client can be another server but most often for us, it will be the browser.)
+ _Application programming interface_ is a general term in computer programming; in web development specifically, we use it to refer to a set of instructions and protocols of communication that facilitate communication between a client and a server (the client can be another server but most often for us, it will be the browser).

-> Think of an API as the string between two tin cans - it's the thing that makes it possible for a child in one house can hear their neighbor's plan for sneaking out at night.
+> Think of an API as the string between two tin cans - it's the thing that makes it possible for a child in one house to hear their neighbor's plan for sneaking out at night.

-We'll mostly be using API to access data from a source external to our websites.
-Many organiations have APIs that allow developers to use organizational data inside their websites.
-Twitter has an API that you call to populate a widget on your website that shows your three most recent tweets.
-Facebook has an API that you interact with when you hit the 'share' or 'like' button on an article from The Globe and Mail.
+We'll mostly be using APIs to access data from sources external to our websites.
+Many organizations have APIs that allow their data to be used by external developers in their own websites; Twitter has an API that you call to populate a widget on your website that shows your three most recent tweets; Facebook has an API that you interact with when you hit the 'share' or 'like' button on an article from The Globe and Mail.

 There are [tons and tons of public APIs](https://www.programmableweb.com/category/all/apis?data_format=21190).
 They differ in quality, documentation, and organization.
 We'll mostly be working with RESTful APIs during the bootcamp.